 All courses in German, Scandinavian, Dutch, and Yiddish studies (GSD) are taught in English, with English-language materials.
 See https:// catalog.utexas.edu/general-information/coursesatoz/gsd/ for sample topics.
-Most GSD courses carry Skills and Experience Flags, and many are cross-listed; they are designed to benefit students in majors beyond German, and what is offered varies greatly from semester to semester - check current Course Schedules.
+Many GSD courses are cross-listed; they are designed to benefit students in majors beyond German, and what is offered varies greatly from semester to semester - check current Course Schedules.
 In most undergraduate degree programs, these courses may not be counted toward fulfilment of foreign language requirements, but they may apply to minors.
 Consult an academic advisor in your major department if you have questions about how to fulfil the "language requirement" your degree program includes.